Local pharmacist facing possession charges

 The man left the area and later was located in the parking lot of Walgreens, 615 S. Van Buren.
 According to the affidavit, the man, who police observed to be under the influence of some type of impairing substance, told officers he was waiting on his friend, Schwerdtferger, who had been using fentanyl and overdosed.

-Officers found tinfoil with burnt residue and containing two burnt blue pills on the seat.
+Officers found tinfoil with burnt residue and containing two burnt blue pills on the seat, according to the affidavit.

-A hotel key was located in the back pocket of Schwerdtferger's pants, leading police to a hotel room registered to Diel at the Ramada by Wyndham Enid.
+A hotel key was located in the back pocket of Schwerdtferger’s pants, leading police to a hotel room registered to another man, identified as Diel, at the Ramada by Wyndham Enid.

+According to the affidavit, police knew “from past investigations” that Diel was Schwerdtferger’s boyfriend.

 Police spoke with Diel, who said he was in rehab for a meth addiction in Oklahoma City but had gone back to Enid to see Schwerdtferger, and that Schwerdtferger had been staying with him in the hotel room.